At least 17 dead in India railway bridge collapse

 At least 17 people have been killed and more are feared missing after a railway bridge under construction collapsed in north-eastern India, officials said.

-The incident occurred near Sairang, about 20km (12 miles) from Mizoram's state capital, Aizawl, its chief minister said.
+The incident occurred near the town of Sairang, in the state of Mizoram.

-Up to 40 workers were at the site when the bridge collapsed, according to local media reports.
+Up to 40 workers were at the site when part of the bridge toppled, according to local media reports.

 The cause of the bridge's collapse is not yet clear.
+The state-run railway authority has opened an investigation into the incident.

 Mizoram chief minister Zoramthanga, who uses one name, said emergency workers had recovered 17 bodies so far with many local people helping with rescue efforts.